 COmanage Registry is tested against PostgreSQL and MySQL.
 It may work against other databases supported by CakePHP, but no other databases are regularly tested.
 Unless otherwise noted, any currently supported version of these databases may be used.

 Create a new database for COmanage Registry.
 You can name the new database whatever you like since you will configure the Registry below with the name of the database.

-If you are using MySQL, use the InnoDB storage engine, not MyISAM.
+Deployments using MySQL/MariaDB should use the InnoDB storage engine, not MyISAM.

 To set this as the default storage engine on a Unix-like system, add the following to

-/etc/my.cnf and restart mysql before setting up the database tables:
+/etc/my.cnf and restart the database before setting up the database tables:

-(You can also set the storage engine on a per-session or per-table basis, see the MySQL documentation for details.)
+(The storage engine can also be set on a per-session or per-table basis, see the MySQL documentation for details.)

 Configure COmanage Registry